-Selected students will take part in a one-year, U.S. education experience at Arizona State University (ASU) in Tempe, Arizona n Fall 2017 while engaging with a mentor within Vietnam.
+Selected students will take part in a one-year, U.S. education experience at Arizona State University (ASU) in Tempe, Arizona in Fall 2017 while engaging with a mentor within Vietnam.
 As a component of these master’s programs students will focus on research and project based solutions (including Internet of Things solutions) geared towards developing a smart city, a priority focus for Ho Chi Minh City.
 The full cost of one full academic year (fall, spring, summer) of tuition and a living stipend will be awarded.

 Possible Degree Programs at ASU